 We teach a wide range of art related disciplines to pupils in the Thirds, Removes and Lower Fourths (years 7, 8 and 9) including drawing, painting, printmaking and 3D relief work.

 Art work by pupils is displayed prominently throughout the School where it is admired by all.
-At the end of the summer term the department holds an annual end of year “Showcase Exhibition”, and the Sixth Form exhibit their work at The View Gallery, Chingford.
+At the end of the summer term the department holds an annual end of year “Showcase Exhibition” for our A level and GCSE exam students.

 The art department values the importance of educational visits to enrich and enhance pupils’ learning.
-The department arranges visits to national collections for GCSE and A Level students, tours at the Warner Bros Harry Potter studios as well as international trips to Madrid, Paris, Rome and Japan.
+The department arranges visits to national collections for GCSE and A Level students, tours at the Warner Bros Harry Potter studios as well as international trips to Madrid, Paris, Rome, Florence and Japan.
 Throughout the year, a selection of guest speakers are invited to talk about a range of subjects, such as art history, architecture, film, fashion and graphic design.

 The art department also organises a variety of art based co-curricular activities which can be enjoyed by all pupils.
-Each year, we encourage sixth formers to enter the illustrious ARTiculation prize, and in the past Bancroftians have reached the finals and semi-finals.
-To promote the work of our pupils, we regularly enter competitions, and two of our students reached the semi-finals for the NOA 2016 against professional artists.
+We encourage sixth formers to enter the illustrious ARTiculation prize, and in the past Bancroftians have reached the finals and semi-finals.
+To promote the work of our pupils, we regularly enter competitions,.

 Many Bancroftians have progressed to further and higher education in art related subjects at prestigious art institutions.
 Over the two years at A Level, pupils generate a body of work which will go towards a portfolio of work in preparation for interviews.
-Students have proceeded to study foundation art and design at Central Saint Martins, Camberwell College of Arts, The Royal Drawing School and Loughborough University; architecture at Cambridge, The Bartlett and Manchester, design engineering at Oxford.
+Students have proceeded to study foundation art and design at Central Saint Martins, Camberwell College of Arts, The Royal Drawing School and Loughborough University; architecture at Cambridge, The Bartlett and Manchester and design engineering at Oxford.